Goa Bank Holidays 2023

 No. The second and fourth Saturdays are not included in the above list, as the days are by default declared holidays.

 We keep updating the bank holidays on this page for Goa.
-So the 2024 holidays and 2025 holidays will also be posted on this page in their respective years.
+So the Goa 2025 holidays will also be posted on this page at the end of 2024.

 In the Hindu scriptures, Goa is derived from the word ‘Gomanta’ which means place for cow.
 According to the studies, it is believed that God Parashurama, the reincarnation of Lord Vishnu created the land of Goa.
 As per the legend, ten sages performed the fire sacrifice was the creator of the Goan region.
 According to the legend, he and ten sages had commenced fire sacrifices in the land of Goa.
 The gist of the Sanskrit is originated with the settlement of Parashurama and the sages carrying Brahminical hegemony.